cslev/doh_docker/README.md

 `WEBPAGE_TIMEOUT` - Most of the cases, the default 16 seconds should be enough, however, for certain resolvers and environments, one might either increase or decrease it.
 This variable supposed to set this.

-`ARCHIVE_PATH` - By default, the script will store the archive in its root directory `/doh_project/`.
+`ARCHIVE_PATH` - By default, the script will store the archive in `/doh_project/archives/`.
 However, after the measurement is done, the container stops, and in order to copy the archive from the container, we need to start it again, and then stop it unless fully removed.
 By adding a `volume` to the container and setting the `ARCHIVE_PATH` as well, which points to the same volume, we can avoid the previous issue.

 You don't have to change any of the values here, and we only recommend to *play* with the first argument only!
 The rest can always remain the same and the *order* is **important**, so if you want to use `META` then define (even the default values again for) all others before it!